 Added by Alysa Salzberg on June 1, 2019 at 1:14pm —

 My secret weapon was a little wooden train.

 I ordered it from IKEA, along with a shoe rack for our hallway.
-It was cheap, colorful, and compatible with my son Julien’s Brio track, and my plan was to keep it in my purse,… Continue
+It was cheap, colorful, and compatible with my son Julien’s Brio track, and my plan was to keep it in my purse, still packaged, to pull out when things got really hard.… Continue

 Added by Alysa Salzberg on December 11, 2016 at 4:00pm —

 I met Erica Herd, who blogged on Open as "Erica K.", at the big, lovely meet-up in Manhattan in 2012.
 I was impressed by how kind she was - and how impeccably coiffed.

 Those of you who read her at Open, and/or who followed her to her Word Press blog, Suburban Hobo, probably know about her warmth and… Continue